Professional Cooking Certificate

 Other

-• Interview with program coordinator may be required
+• An interview with the program coordinator may be required

-• For the purpose of the practicum, may need a criminal record check
+• For the purpose of the practicum, you may need a criminal record check

 English Language Proficiency Information